Wytamma/GISAIDR/README.md

 ## Download

-To download the full data set you need a accession IDs (which can be obtained from `query` results).
+To download the full data set you need a list of accession IDs (which can be obtained from `query` results).

 ```R
 df <- query(credentials = credentials)